 Grace Academy also recognizes that computers have their deficiencies as well, including, but not limited to, relatively passive learning and distraction to other students in the classroom.
 Grace Academy strongly advocates personal, interactive, classroom instruction that conforms to The Seven Laws of Teaching by John Milton Gregory.
 Whereas personal computers can greatly aid in the accomplishment of work and studies, they are no replacement for capable Christian instructors who love their Lord, love their students, love their subject, and have a passion to communicate that love to their students.
 Therefore, Grace Academy is opposed to the use of computers for core instruction of students.
 However, their use as a supplemental tool on a limited basis in the school classroom at the initiation of a faculty or staff member for activities such as viewing images of historic architecture or maps, computer animation of science processes, audios of historic music, video clips of reenacted battles, etc. is considered beneficial and acceptable.

 Student Use of Computers in the Classroom

-Students may bring personal computers, Kindle-type equipment, iPads, etc. to school for student use ONLY for the following reasons:

-- As an aid as specified by a physician. - For use in Extended Learning for word processing.
+Students may bring personal computers, Kindle-type equipment, iPads, etc. to school for student use ONLY as an aid as specified by a physician.